 The teacher in Class Five is Miss Barrett who is also the Deputy Head Teacher.
 On Tuesdays, Miss Barrett has to carry out Deputy Headship duties and Mrs Williams then teaches the class.
-In addition, either Mrs Young or Mrs Robinson work in Class Five as teaching assistants most mornings and Mrs Young works in Class Five on Thursday afternoons when Miss Barrett has PPA time.
+In addition, Mrs Ennion works in Class Five as our teaching assistant most mornings, Mrs Spruce is our Teaching Assistant on Monday-Wednesday afternoons and Mrs Robinson works in Class Five on Thursday afternoons when Miss Barrett has PPA time.

 In order to ensure your child has the necessary equipment on the correct days, please use the information below.
 We have an open door policy at Durham Lane and are happy to speak to you briefly before or after school, if we are available.
 Should you require a longer appointment, please contact the office and this can be arranged for you.